 The Military Retirement Fund is a defined benefit plan authorized by Public Law (PL) 98-94 to provide funds used to pay annuities and pensions to retired military personnel and their survivors.
 The Department of Defense (DoD) Board of Actuaries approves the long-term economic assumptions for inflation, salary, and interest.
 The actuaries calculate the actuarial liabilities annually using economic assumptions and actual experience (e.g., mortality and retirement rates).
-Due to reporting deadlines, the current year actuarial present value of projected plan benefits rolls forward from the prior year's valuation results.
-The actuaries used the following assumptions to calculate the FY 2014 roll-forward amount:
+The actuaries used the following assumptions to calculate the FY 2015 roll-forward amount:

-Military Retirement Pensions Inflation Inflation Salary Fiscal Year 2014 1.5% (actual) 1.0% (actual) 4.3% Fiscal Year 2015 1.7% (estimated) 1.0% (estimated) 4.3% Long Term 2.4% 2.5% 4.3% Actuarial Cost Method Used: Aggregate Entry-Age Normal Method Market Value of Investments in Market-Based and Marketable Securities: \$593.0 billion Assumed Interest Rate: 4.3%
+Military Retirement Pensions Inflation Salary Interest Fiscal Year 2015 1.7% (actual) 1.0% (actual) Fiscal Year 2016 0.0% (estimated) 1.3% (estimated) 4.1% Long Term 2.1% 2.3% 4.1% Actuarial Cost Method Used: Aggregate Entry-Age Normal Method Market Value of Investments in Market-Based and Marketable Securities: \$645.6 billion Assumed Interest Rate: 4.1%

 Historically, the initial unfunded liability of the program was amortized over a 50-year period.
 Effective FY 2008, the initial unfunded liability is amortized over a 42-year period to ensure annual payments cover interest on the unfunded actuarial liability, with the last payment expected October 1, 2025.
-All subsequent gains and losses experienced are amortized over a 30-year period.
+All subsequent gains and losses experienced by the system are amortized over a 30 year period.